WinUpGo

 Gambling is perceived as a moral crime and a Western evil.

-However, among young people (especially educated and urbanized)- it is widely believed that online games are not a sin,
+However, among young people (especially educated and urbanized)

 "We can't open a casino here, but the internet belongs to everyone.